saurabhbhatia/sustainable/README.md

-### Life Sustainable
+### Sustainable Life

-This is the code for website and blog for life sustainable.
+This is the code for website and blog for sustainable life.

 ### Tech Stack